 The line went round through Perry Bar and Bescot (travellers down the M6 go past this as you approach the M6/M5 junction) before reaching Wolverhampton.
 The present line north follows the old line all the way to Warrington.
-The new line joined the Warrington and Newton Railway at Dallam (older readers will remember the shed here in steam days) and on to join the Liverpool and Manchester Railway (L&M) at what then was Newton Junction, now it is called Earlestown.
+The line joined the Warrington and Newton Railway at Dallam (older readers will remember the busy locomotive shed here in steam days) and on to join the Liverpool and Manchester Railway (L&M) at what then was Newton Junction, now it is called Earlestown.
 The line to Richard Evans’ collieries went straight on here (see Acton Grange Wharf).
 That was the end of the railway but the company had negotiated running rights on the L&M to the cities at either end.

 Curzon Street was shared with the London and Birmingham Railway which gave easy connections for London, Manchester and Liverpool.
 It is worth noting that the first travelling post office was a converted horse box on the GJR where mail was sorted on route!

-By 1848 it was amalgamated with a number of other companies to make the London and North Western Railway Company (LNWR) which survived until grouping in 1923 when it became part of the London Midland and Scottish Railway (LMS) until the whole systemm was national in 1948.
+By 1848 the GJR had amalgamated with a number of other companies to make the London and North Western Railway Company (LNWR) which survived until grouping in 1923 when it became part of the London Midland and Scottish Railway (LMS) until the whole system was national in 1948.

-We two stations in the parish on this railway, Preston Brook and Moore.
+We had two stations in the parish on this railway, Preston Brook and Moore.
 There are more details on each station elsewhere on this site.

 - Acton Grange Wharf